4 of the Most Expensive Flowers in the World and 2 Priceless Ones

 Hailing from Sri Lanka, the Kadupul flower (also known as the Queen of the Night) is so rare that it only lives for a few hours between midnight and dawn.
 It is pure white, with wide petals, and a certain softness to it.

-It’s extremely delicate and although many have tried, the flower cannot survive long once it has been removed from the ground.
+It’s extremely delicate.
+Although many have tried, the flower cannot survive long once it has been removed from the ground.
 It simply perishes.
 It is too delicate to travel, and as a result, has become one of the most sought-after flowers by exotic botanists.
 The people of Sri Lanka believe that the flower blooms so that the Nagas may come down from the heavens to take the flowers up to Buddha in his palace in the celestial plains.
-They are a sacred symbol to the people, so just as well that it cannot be removed.
+They are a sacred symbol to the people.
+So just as well that it cannot be removed.
 The track record of humans has never been good when it comes to something rare and precious.

 So although it does not have a price, it is easy to understand why this particular flower takes the first spot.
 How do you price something so precious?
 When do people rarely see it in their lifetime?
 You really can’t put a price on such a treasure.